ensnare-org/ensnare-v1/NOTES.md

 I'm going to commit this on a branch because it has a lot of roughness, and I'll lose track of which still need work if I commit on main.

+# 2023-11-16: displaying in timeline

+I think things are coming together.

+- `Orchestrator` is just entity CRUD plus management of the inner event loop.
+- `OrchestratorHelper` renders `Orchestrator` as audio.
+- `InMemoryProject` owns `Orchestrator`.
+Crucially, it *and not `Orchestrator`* knows about specific entities.
+So a method like `new_midi_track()` is implemented in `InMemoryProject`, not in `Orchestrator`.
+- To fulfill its job, `InMemoryProject` gives only fully-functional entities to `Orchestrator`.
+For example, `LivePatternSequencer` needs a `PianoRoll`, so `InMemoryProject` manages a `PianoRoll` and supplies it when creating `LivePatternSequencer`.
+But it *also* asks `LivePatternSequencer` for a `crossbeam_channel` `Sender<SequencerInput>` so that it can pass along the drag-and-drop event that is supposed to drop a pattern onto the timeline.
+  `InMemoryProject` is the mediator between entities that need to communicate with each other, *not* `Orchestrator`.
+- If I stick to this pattern, then `ControlRouter` will need to become a shared entity like `PianoRoll`, so that each `ControlTrip` can maintain a reference to it when it's rendering itself.
+This shouldn't be too much trouble.

+Why did this take so long?
+I was stuck in a mental loop that `Orchestrator` was the backstop for all responsibilities, so I kept trying to cram things into it, which violated all sorts of architectural boundaries.
+Once I realized that `Orchestrator` should just orchestrate, I was able to imagine it not handling pattern-adds.
+Unfortunately I implemented that by creating the `Orchestrates` trait and thinking that each concrete `Orchestrator` would have more responsibilities than just the basic trait, which was an improvement but not quite the breakthrough that *Orchestrator should only orchestrate*.
+When I took a break to work on serialization, developing `Project` and then `InMemoryProject`, I started to see the difference between orchestrating and providing `Orchestrator` with *complete* entities that it could generically orchestrate.
+Now I think (hope) the thought has come all the way to fruition.
+To
+reiterate:

+- `Orchestrator` orchestrates.
+- `OrchestratorHelper` renders.
+- `Project` serializes.
+- `InMemoryProject` constructs Entities and coordinates communication among them.

+It's possible that `InMemoryProject` will become `Orchestrator` v2 in the sense that it becomes the dumping ground for all new responsibilities.
+The "and" in the description above is a hint.
+But I know how to decompose it if that does happen.